Competition in artificial intelligence: Large language models and chatbots competition

-Competition to produce the most capable generative text models, with benchmarks such as MMLU and ARC used to evaluate performance has been on scale since emergency of AI.
+Competition to produce the most capable generative text models, with benchmarks such as MMLU and ARC used to evaluate performance has been on scale since the emergence of AI.
 These systems leverage deep learning, especially transformer architectures, to understand and generate human-like language.
 Companies and research groups globally compete to develop chatbots that are more capable, reliable, and context-aware.
 Among the most well-known chatbots is ChatGPT, developed by OpenAI.
-Since its public release in 2022, ChatGPT rapidly gained widespread attention for its ability to engage in coherent and versatile conversations, assist with creative writing, and solve complex problems.
+Since its public release in 2022, ChatGPT has rapidly gained widespread attention for its ability to engage in coherent and versatile conversations, assist with creative writing, and solve complex problems.
 In response, technology firms introduced competing chatbots aiming to challenge or surpass ChatGPT's capabilities.
 Notably, DeepSeek, a Chinese AI company, launched an advanced chatbot integrated with their R1 language model, emphasizing strong natural language understanding and multilingual support.
-Similarly, Grok, developed by Tesla, Inc., integrates conversational AI into vehicles and digital assistants, combining natural language processing with real-time data for personalized user interaction.
+Similarly, Grok, developed by xAI (company), integrates conversational AI into vehicles and digital assistants, combining natural language processing with real-time data for personalized user interaction.

 These chatbots not only compete in language tasks but also demonstrate strategic reasoning capabilities by playing complex games such as chess and Go.
-This form of competition is reminiscent of the historic AI milestones set by programs such as Deep Blue and AlphaGo.
+This form of competition is reminiscent of historic AI milestones set by programs such as Deep Blue and AlphaGo.
 The OpenAI’s ChatGPT has been tested in playing chess at various levels, while DeepSeek’s chatbot showcased its prowess in online chess tournaments in early 2024, winning several matches against human and AI opponents.
 Grok, leveraging Tesla's vast data infrastructure, has demonstrated real-time strategic decision-making in simulation environments that include chess-like games.

 The competition pushes rapid innovation, with firms racing to improve chatbot conversational depth, reduce biases, increase factual accuracy, and integrate multimodal inputs like images and videos.
 At the same time, the competition raises questions about AI safety, ethical use, and the societal impacts of increasingly human-like chatbots.